-- The Nominating and Governance Committee, the Chairman of the Board, the Chief Executive Officer, or other Board member identifies a need to add a new Board member who meets specific criteria or to fill a vacancy on the Board. - The Nominating and Governance Committee initiates a search seeking input from Board members and senior management and hiring a search firm, if necessary. - The Nominating and Governance Committee considers recommendations for nominees for directorships submitted by stockholders. - The initial list of candidates that will satisfy specific criteria and otherwise qualify for membership on the Board, are identified and presented to the Nominating and Governance Committee, or its delegate, which evaluates the candidates. - The Chairman of the Board and at least one member of the Nominating and Governance Committee interviews top candidates. - The full Board is kept informed of progress. - The Nominating and Governance Committee may offer other Board members the opportunity to interview the candidates and then meets to consider and approve the final candidates.

-- The Nominating and Governance Committee seeks full Board endorsement of the final candidates. - The final candidates are nominated by the Board or elected to fill a vacancy.
+- The Nominating and Governance Committee, the Chairman of the Board, or other Board member identifies a need to add a new Board member who meets specific criteria or to fill a vacancy on the Board. - The Nominating and Governance Committee initiates a search seeking input from Board members and senior management and hiring a search firm, if necessary. - The Nominating and Governance Committee considers recommendations for nominees for directorships submitted by stockholders. - The initial list of candidates that will satisfy specific criteria and otherwise qualify for membership on the Board, are identified and presented to the Nominating and Governance Committee, or its delegate, which evaluates the candidates. - The Chairman of the Board, the Chairman of the Nominating and Governance Committee, and at least one other member of the Nominating and Governance Committee interview top candidates. - The full Board is kept informed of progress. - The Nominating and Governance Committee may offer other Board members the opportunity to interview the candidates and then meets to consider and approve the final candidates. - The Nominating and Governance Committee seeks full Board endorsement of the final candidates. - The final candidates are nominated by the Board or elected to fill a vacancy.

-ITEM 1 - ELECTION OF DIRECTORS
+ITEM 1-ELECTION OF DIRECTORS

 Pursuant to the Articles of Organization of the Company, the Board of Directors is divided into three classes, with each class being as nearly equal in number as possible.
 One class is elected each year for a term of three years and until their successors shall be duly elected and qualified or until their death, resignation or removal.
-The terms of Lawrence C. Best, Benjamin L. Holmes and Yutaka Sakurada are expiring at this annual meeting.
-Dr. Sakurada is leaving the Board after fourteen years of dedicated service as director of the Company and Benjamin L. Holmes is the leaving the Board after eight years of dedicated service as a director of the Company.
+The terms of Lawrence C. Best, Richard J. Meelia and Ronald L. Merriman are expiring at this annual meeting.